Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

 \subsection{Experimental Setup}

-\textit{1) Datasets:} Experiments were conducted on two widely recognized public datasets: HoustonU 2018 and PaviaU, as shown in Fig. \ref{Image dataset}.
+\textit{1) Datasets:} Experiments were conducted on three widely used public datasets: HoustonU 2018, PaviaU, and Indian Pines as shown in Fig. \ref{Image dataset}.

-\textit{HoustonU 2018:} This dataset was captured by the HSI CASI 1500 sensor in the Houston University area on February 16, 2017.
+\textit{HoustonU 2018:} This dataset was captured by HSI CASI 1500 sensor in the Houston University area on February 16, 2017.
 It has a spatial resolution of 1 meter, a spatial size of 601 × 2384 pixels, 48 spectral bands, and 20 available classes of interest.
 The dataset can be obtained by applying through the official website.

-\textit{PaviaU:} This dataset was collected by the ROSIS-03 satellite over the Pavia University area.
+\textit{PaviaU:} This dataset was collected by ROSIS-03 satellite over the Pavia University area.
 It has a spatial resolution of 1.3 meters, a spatial size of 610 × 304 pixels, and includes 115 spectral bands.
 Prior to the experiments, 12 noisy spectral bands were removed, leaving 103 usable spectral bands and 9 available classes for classification.

+\textit{Indian Pines:} This dataset was collected over the Indianapolis area of Indiana, USA, using the AVIRIS sensor.
+It has a spatial resolution of 20 meters, a spatial size of 145 × 145 pixels, and includes 200 spectral bands, and 16 available classes of interest.

 \textit{2) Training examples:} For each pixel, a neighborhood window with a spatial size of 32 × 32 is applied to construct the HSIs examples.
-The detailed number of training and testing examples for both datasets is provided in Table \ref{Table dataset}.
+The detailed number of training and testing examples for the three datasets are provided in Table \ref{Table dataset}.

-\textit{3) Networks:} We use five pretrained classification networks to verify the transferability of the attack: VGG-11, Resnet-18, VGG-19, Inception v3 (Inc-v3), and Inception Resnet V2 (IncRes-v2).
-Consistent with the paper \cite{19}, VGG-11 and Resnet-18 served as white-box models to generate adversarial examples, and other models are used to test transferability.
+\textit{3) Networks:} We use five pretrained classification models to verify the transferability of the attack: VGG-11, ResNet-18, VGG-19, Inception v3 (Inc-v3), and Inception Resnet V2 (IncRes-v2).
+Consistent with the work of SS \cite{19}, VGG-11 and ResNet-18 served as substitute models to generate adversarial examples, and other models are used to test transferability.

+\textit{4) Attack Methods:} We use FGSM \cite{24} and MI-FGSM \cite{27} as the baseline attack methods, and combine our method with baseline attack methods, namely ours-FGSM and ours-MI-FGSM.
+Other advanced comparison methods are SS \cite{19}, SIA \cite{20}, and BSR \cite{39}, which are also combined with the baseline methods.
+We compare our method with these approaches to demonstrate its effectiveness.
 In addition, we also choose two common defense methods based on image processing, which are random noise addition and spectral smoothing filtering, to test the robustness of the attack.

-\textit{4) Attack Methods:} We use FGSM and MI-FGSM as baseline attack methods, and combine our method with baseline attack methods, namely ours-FGSM and ours-MI-FGSM.
-Additionally, the study \cite{19} addresses related issues and is denoted as SS-FGSM and SS-MI-FGSM.
-The most relevant work \cite{20} is denoted as SIA-FGSM and SIA-MI-FGSM, respectively.
-Our method is compared against these approaches to demonstrate its effectiveness.